Need help preventing your attacks? Try these migraine home remedies, one at a time please, and find what works best for you.

 I suggest keeping notes in your migraine diary so you can see as soon as possible when, and if, your patterns change.

-It is my understanding that you do not have to have a full blown allergic reaction for a food or substance to become a migraine trigger.
-It can just be a more subtle reaction that causes enough stimulation to over excite our (already over sensitive) nerves.
+It's my understanding that you do not have to have a full blown allergic reaction for a food or substance to become a migraine trigger.
+It can just be a more subtle reaction that causes enough stimulation to over excite your (already over sensitive) nerves.

 Magnesium is the most common mineral found to be deficient in migraineurs blood.
 Numerous studies have now shown positive results in pain reduction and the recommended dose is 600 mgs per day or in divided doses of 300 mgs twice per day.
 1000 mgs is also quite safe, but it will depend on your bowels to tell you when you have enough.